MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/x_axis_assembly.md

 Using your fingers, press each locking collar towards each other - driving them into the face of each bearing with moderate to high pressure.
 Tighten the inner collar first before tightening the external side collar.
 This will ensure that the screw remains in the same position during use.

 !!! note
-    Add some medium-strength thread-lock to the set screw.
+    Add some medium-strength thread-lock to the grub-screws.

 ![](../img/x_axis_assembly/y_axis_step_38_2.png){: .shadow}

 ---

-## Drag Chain Orientation
+## Drag Chain Ends

+!!! info annotate "Components Required"
+    ```
+    6 x M3x6mm FHCS
+    1 x Drag Chain Fixed End
+    1 x Drag Chain Free End
+    ```
+Attach the drag chain ends to the XY Drag Chain Transition and X Motor Mount using M3x6mm FHCS.

+!!! note "Drag chain orientation"
     Drag chains have 2 different sides - a fixed side and a free side.
 For this setup, the fixed side is connected to the XY Drag Chain Transition.
 The free side attaches itself to the X Motor Mount.

 ![](../img/x_axis_assembly/y_axis_step_39.png){: .shadow}

 ---

-## Cable chain optional installation point
+## Cable Chain Installation Point (Optional)

-You may wish to install the rest of the cable chain now to complete the X-Axis, however it is often easier to thread your X-Axis motor and X endstop cables through the loose chain before installing it - otherwise it can become quite a tight space to work in later.
+You may wish to install the rest of the cable chain now to complete the X-Axis, however it is often easier to thread your X-Axis motor and endstop cables through the loose chain before installing it - otherwise it can become quite a tight space to work in later.

 ![](../img/x_axis_assembly/y_axis_step_40.png){: .shadow}

 ---

-## X-Endstop installation process
+## X-Endstop

 To avoid the endstop getting damaged during the rest of the assembly, its a good idea not to install it at this point, but rather install it later with the rest of the wiring.